kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 ```

 The `archiver: "true"` label is important here.
-Because that's how we are specifying that continous archiving will be done in this db.
+Because that's how we are specifying that continuous archiving will be done in this db.

 ```bash